odoo/documentation/legal/terms/enterprise.rst

     Deactivated user accounts and accounts used by external people (or systems) who only have limited access to the Software through the portal facilities (known as "portal Users") are not counted as Users.

+App
+    An "App" is a specialized group of features available for installation in the Software, and listed in the public Pricing section of `Odoo SA's website <https://www.odoo.com>`_ at the signature of this Agreement.

 Bug
     Is considered a Bug any failure of the Software that results in a complete stop, error